 Permeable reactive barrier (PRB)

-At REMEA, we use Permeable Reactive Barriers (PRBs) to contain pollution spread.
-Depending on the site, this technique is usually combined with a mass treatment method to remediate pollution source(s).
+A Permeable Reactive Barrier (PRB) is a type of in-situ remediation technology used to intercept and treat contaminated groundwater as it flows through the reactive material.
+Depending on the site, this technique is usually combined with a mass treatment method to remediate contaminant source(s).

 Installation process

-These barriers are usually placed downstream of the pollution source and can be installed using injection, excavation, or physical mixing.
-The selected method will depend on i) budget, ii) site specifics, and on iii) whether or not Excess Soils can be generated.
+The reactive material is usually placed downstream of the pollution source and can be installed using injection, excavation, or physical mixing.
+The selected method will depend on i) site conditions, ii) type of contaminants, iii) regulatory requirements, and on iv) whether or not Excess Soils can be generated.

 When working on historically contaminated sites, it is vital to properly delineate pollution spread so that we may optimize PRB size and location to the specifics of that site.